 We have neither engaged in any operations nor generated any operating revenues to date.
-Our only activities from inception through March 31, 2021 were organizational activities and those necessary to prepare for the Initial Public Offering, described below.
+Our only activities from inception through June 30, 2021 were organizational activities and those necessary to prepare for the Initial Public Offering, described below and, subsequent to the Initial Public Offering, the search for a target company for a Business Combination.
 We do not expect to generate any operating revenues until after the completion of our initial Business Combination.
 We expect to generate non-operating income in the form of interest income on marketable securities held after the Initial Public Offering.
 We expect that we will incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with searching for, and completing, a Business Combination.

-For the three months ended March 31, 2021, we had a net loss of \$232,964, which consists of operating and formation costs of \$1,065,209, offset by the change in fair value of warrant liability of \$802,834, interest income of \$23,112, and an unrealized gain on marketable securities held in our Trust Account of \$6,299.
+For the three months ended June 30, 2021, we had a net loss of \$3,584,072, which consists of operating and formation costs of \$1,049,339 and the change in fair value of warrant liability loss of \$2,536,968, offset by interest income of \$8,534, and an unrealized loss on marketable securities held in a trust account ("Trust Account") of \$6,299.